 Our Victorian kangaroos are being brutally slaughtered every single night, for profit.
 They are in crisis, relentlessly massacred as part of the unethical, unsustainable and unhygienic kangaroo trade.
-Their bodies are used for pet food, human consumption, skins for ‘k-leather’ and body parts for macabre souvenirs.
+Their bodies are used for pet food, human consumption, skins for ‘k-leather’, supplements, and body parts for macabre souvenirs.
 This is part of the world's largest mammalian wildlife trade.
 The killing is causing great distress to many in the community and we have no faith that it is well monitored or regulated, or that the population figures are accurate.

 Kangaroos are shot in the wild at night.
 Inevitably human error means many are not killed outright and suffer until the shooter finds them whilst others escape with horrific injuries such as jaws, noses and forearms blown off.
 They die slowly in agony from infection and starvation.
 The Code of Practice dictates pouch joeys should be decapitated or bashed to death whilst dependent at-foot joeys should be shot, though they usually escape to die slowly of exposure, stress, predation and starvation.
 Shooting terrorises mobs, changing their behaviour, damaging their social structure and genetic integrity.